AnanduR32/Datascience/Basics/Regression Models/readme.md

 - <img src="https://render.githubusercontent.com/render/math?math=$E[e_{i}]=0$">
 - if you include an intercept, then <img src="https://render.githubusercontent.com/render/math?math=$\sum_{i=1}^{n}e_{i}=0$">
 - The generalization of above two points, if a regressor variable <img src="https://render.githubusercontent.com/render/math?math=$X_{i}$"> is included, then <img src="https://render.githubusercontent.com/render/math?math=$\sum_{i=1}^{n}e_{i}X_{i}=0$">
 - Residuals can be used to investigate the performance of a model.
+We look for systematic details in the residuals vs fitted values plot to infer that the model is poorly fit.
 - Residuals can be thought of as outcome(***Y***) with the linear association of the predictor(***X***) removed.
 - Residual variation is the variation left unexplained by the regression model,